krismakesstuff/shift/README.md

 # todo:
+- download file not working on mac
-- presets not working correctly.
+- presets not working correctly
-- account for mono files.
+- account for mono files
 - clean up code
 - midi input?